CICCIOSGAMINO/arduino_TRE/bridge/README.md

 ![Bridge detailed schema](http://googledrive.com/host/0B81i049MUE-9fjV6WkIxQXNQZWRLYzdqSWl2RkJ6MjZPMFJCNGVYVzlLT1lGRkxQTGJmSjQ/schema/arduino-bridge.png)

 You need to be confortable with the Bridge functionality because all the communications pass through them, so in the next chapters we'll try to go depth in these functions !
+For all the official documentation about the bridge on the Arduino Yun (pretty the same for the Arduino TRE) here the [link][2].

 ### Bridge Active
 As soon as your Arduino sketch uses one of the Bridge classes, the board (Atmel 32u4) invokes run-bridge (/usr/bin) via serial on the Linux side.
 Console also uses bridge, as do FileIO, Mailbox etc. So **run-bridge** is a shell script which invokes python bridge.py from /usr/lib/python2.7/bridge.